Published on 21.02.2023 | Last updated on 24.09.2024

 • Dynamic Spectrum Access (DSA) for Non-Terrestrial Networks (NTN) – Terrestrial Network (TN) sharing

-• assessing 5G NTN Low Earth Orbit (LEO) satellite constellation user link capacity at the system level
+• Assessing 5G NTN Low Earth Orbit (LEO) satellite constellation user link capacity at the system level

-• multi-connectivity for 5G NTN and TN scenarios
+• Multi-connectivity for 5G NTN and TN scenarios

 • Coordinated DSA (C-DSA) for improved use of the radio frequency spectrum

-The last two of the demonstrations listed above will be undertaken by Magister, while our DYNASAT partners Fairspectrum and Thales Alenia Space France will be conducting the first and second respectively.
-All four evaluate new techniques for bandwidth-efficient transmission and more efficient spectrum use for satellite architectures.
-The results will ensure a fully integrated satellite network infrastructure – essential for both professional 5G user equipment and the mass-market.
+All four demonstrations evaluated new techniques for bandwidth-efficient transmission and more efficient spectrum use for satellite architectures.
+The results ensure a fully integrated satellite network infrastructure – essential for both professional 5G user equipment and the mass-market.

 MULTI-CONNECTIVITY FOR 5G NTN